 Inexpensive but a great way to increase the effects of your workout, resistance bands fit over your legs or arms and make your workouts a little more challenging, which improves the overall impact of those workouts.
 You can buy resistance bands in various sizes, strengths, and even colours.
 Better yet, you can try the loop bands with less resistance when you’re a beginner, and then use the ones with more resistance as you get used to them.

-For exercises such as lunges or squats, they add a little resistance and make you work a little harder, improving the overall results of these exercises.
+For exercises such as lunges or squats, add a little resistance and make your work a little harder, improving the overall results of these exercises.

 Most of them come in sets of three to five bands per pack, and you can usually get the entire collection for around £10.

 This is certainly not the item you’ll have to worry about breaking your budget over so go ahead and get a set that you know you’ll end up using a lot.

 Even if you haven’t done a pull-up in years, you’ll want to add a good pull-up bar to your home gym.
 Many pull-up bars fit over your door frame, and while some need to be screwed in and are considered permanent, others allow you to remove the bar whenever you need to.

 Naturally, you’ll need to make sure that your door frame can handle the weight and design of the pull-up bar; however, once you do that, it should be easy to find a bar that will fit there perfectly and give you years of doing pull-ups with ease.